brisbanemakerspace/bms-wiki/tools/digifab/imacs.md

 Our iMacs run macOS, which may look unfamiliar if you're used to using Windows on a PC or other laptop.
 They are very user friendly, and simple to use.
 The main difference is use "command + shortcut_key" instead of "control + shortcut_key" for all of your keyboard short cuts like copy/pasting.
 The other main difference is the program to access all of your files is called "Finder" (the blue/white smiley face) rather than "File Explorer".

 The USB ports (ie for connecting a flash drive) are located on the rear right hand side.
 The power button is located on the rear left hand side.

+Do not shut down or power off the iMac when you are finished.
+They will automaticlaly go to sleep after a few minutes.

 # Specifications
 **Induction class:** Green Tool (No induction required)